Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Texas Hill Country is home to the LYNDON B. JOHNSON NATIONAL HISTORIC PARK.
 Discover the story of the 36th president, from his ancestors to his final resting place, at the LBJ Ranch.
-Visit the Texas White House, including the president’s office, living room, dining room, den and yellow sitting room, restored to their 1963-1968 appearance.
-Next, Fredericksburg, and time on your own to enjoy this historic town.
+Visit the TEXAS WHITE HOUSE, including the president’s office, living room, dining room, den, and yellow sitting room, restored to their 1963-1968 appearance.
+Next, on to Fredericksburg, and time on your own to enjoy this historic town.
 Visit one of the largest working WILDFLOWER FARMS in the U.S. before returning to San Antonio in the late afternoon.

 Houston is a city of firsts—home to the first successful human heart transplant, America’s first public television station, and the first word spoken on the Moon.
 Gain an appreciation for Houston’s rich history on a sightseeing tour of America’s fourth-largest city that includes the Theatre District, which is second only to New York City.
 You’ll marvel at the world-famous Texas Medical Center, whose 675 acres and 42 nonprofit institutions make it the largest medical complex in the world.
-Enjoy a visit to one of Houston’s most expensive neighborhoods, River Oaks.
+Last, but not least, is a visit to one of Houston’s most expensive neighborhoods, River Oaks.

-A special highlight today is a visit to Johnson Space Center, home of NASA and the U.S. Space Program.
-Take a look behind the scenes on a guided tram tour of JOHNSON SPACE CENTER.
-Be a part of history in the making as you witness engineers, scientists, and astronauts shaping the future of space exploration.
-With this behind-the-scenes journey, you will also visit the Historic Apollo Mission Control Center, and Saturn V Rocket, the most powerful moon rocket ever built and one of only three moon rockets remaining in the world.
+A special highlight today is a visit to JOHNSON SPACE CENTER, home of NASA and the U.S. Space Program.
+Take a look behind the scenes on a guided tram tour and be a part of history in the making as you witness engineers, scientists, and astronauts shaping the future of space exploration.
+With this behind-the-scenes journey, you will also visit the Historic Apollo Mission Control Center, and Saturn V Rocket, the most powerful Moon rocket ever built and one of only three Moon rockets remaining in the world.
 NOTE: The buildings visited on the tram tour are real working areas of Johnson Space Center and are subject to closure without notice.

 A beautiful drive past fertile prairies, delicate marshes, and abundant wildlife takes you to Lafayette, Louisiana.
 Board a boat for a CRUISE through the winding, swampy waterways of the Atchafalaya Basin.